Complementizer: Epistemic selection

-Taken from Boye (2015), page 3

 (1a) introduces a subordinate clause and (1b) introduces a conditional clause, similar to English.
 The former subtype that can be defined in terms of information source and includes meanings glossed as direct evidence, indirect evidence, hearsay, inferential.
-The latter one if can be defined in terms of degree of certainty and includes meanings glossed as certainty, probability, epistemic possibility, doubt.
+The latter subtype if can be defined in terms of degree of certainty and includes meanings glossed as certainty, probability, epistemic possibility, doubt.
 Thus, epistemic meaning as a whole can be defined in terms of the notion of justificatory support.

-Abbreviations adapted from Boye (2015) page 15 and Hofling (1998) page 225-226.